CMSgov/beneficiary-fhir-data/README.md

 1. Install pre-commit hooks `mvn -f apps initialize`

 ### Native Setup
-1. Change to the `apps/bfd-data-fda` directory and `mvn clean install`.
+1. Change to the `apps/bfd-data-fda` directory and run `mvn clean install`.
-2. Change to the `apps/bfd-data-npi` directory and `mvn clean install`.
+2. Change to the `apps/bfd-data-npi` directory and run `mvn clean install`.
 3. Change to the `apps/` directory and `mvn clean install -DskipITs`.
 The flag to skip the integration tests is important here.
 You will need to have AWS access for the integration tests to work correctly.
 4. Set up a Postgres 14 database with the following command.
 Data will be persisted between starts and stops in the `bfd_pgdata` volume.
     ```sh